Mrcubix/Touch-Gestures-Doc/getting_started/hold_setup_gesture.md

 ```

 You are now on the final part of the setup screen. \
-Here you can configure the boundaries and additional tweaks for the **Tap** gesture.
+Here you can configure the boundaries and additional tweaks for the **Hold** gesture.

 Again, if you have used OpenTabletDriver before, you have probably setup your area in a specific way. \
 Here however, it is slightly different, as a gesture may only be trigerred if it is started within the specified area.